 “Yes I’ve seen a bit of what you’re talking about myself.
 I know, for instance, that you had a boyfriend called Rob and that you finished with him a few days ago.
 Other stuff too.
 You’d be surprised what I know about you.”
 He winked at me as he said this.

-“Listen, I don’t want to cut you short but just seeing us together talking like this add fuel to the fire.
+“Listen, I don’t want to cut you short but just seeing us together talking like this will add fuel to the fire.
 Sunday would be great.
 How about you give me a ring sometime over the weekend and we’ll arrange something?”
-I took a card out of my bag and passed it to him as surreptitiously as I could.
+I took one of my business cards out of my bag and passed it to him as surreptitiously as I could.
 Then I went back to my post with Tom and Geoff in the back of the premises with a spring in my step.
 I felt like I was floating on air.

 I was still euphoric when I got back home.
 It was an idyllic evening.
-The trees on the drive had grown bright green leaves and the lake looked lovely with swan families and ducks and geese dotted about on its silvery surface.
-I thought how lucky I was to have all this around me.
+The trees on the drive had grown soft new green leaves and swans, ducks and geese dotted about on the glistening surface of the lake.
+The birds were singing and the ducks quacking.
+I thought how lucky I was to live where I did.

 “Yes, Dad.
 Thanks for the lecture.
 I know what you expect of me.
 I’ll do my best, but you know I’m not sure my hearts in it.
 Actually I thought I was to be at Crewe a bit longer?”

 I knew I was very fortunate, steady job, huge salary, lovely company car, prospect of a seat on the Board but I hated being steamrollered.
 I didn’t know what I wanted to do with my life but I hadn’t been given the opportunity or the time to think about it.
 My life was mapped out for me by my Dad.
 I know he was doing it because he thought it was for the best but sometimes I wanted to scream at him “stop bossing me around, stop controlling my life, let me decide” but I never did.
 I was the dutiful daughter.

 “Anyway, Dad, what are you up to this weekend?”